SPI-62 As A Treatment For Adrenocorticotropic Hormone-dependent Cushing’s Syndrome

 • History of non-ACTH-dependent hypercortisolism:

-• This includes disease caused by a known inherited syndrome (e.g., McCune Albright syndrome, Carney complex) but not including multiple endocrine neoplasia type 1 where diagnostic testing has led to a diagnosis of Cushing’s disease (79%) while excluding autonomous adrenal Cushing’s syndrome (21%).
+• This includes that caused by a known inherited syndrome (e.g., McCune Albright syndrome, Carney complex) but not including multiple endocrine neoplasia type 1 where diagnostic testing has led to a diagnosis of Cushing’s disease (79%) while excluding autonomous adrenal Cushing’s syndrome (21%).

-• Including evidence of chronic, poor glycemic control (HbA1c > 9.5%), symptomatic dyslipidemia (e.g., hypercholesterolemia with recent (< 1 year) cerebro- orcardiova scular events, hypertriglyceridemia with pancreatitis), persistent uncontrolled hypertension (systolic blood pressure > 180 mmHg or DBP > 120 mmHg), or recent (< 1 year) osteoporotic fracture ethically requiring additional medical intervention.
+• Including evidence of chronic, poor glycemic control (HbA1c > 9.5%), symptomatic dyslipidemia (e.g., hypercholesterolemia with recent (< 1 year) cerebro- or cardiovascular events, hypertriglyceridemia with pancreatitis), persistent uncontrolled hypertension (systolic blood pressure > 180 mmHg or DBP > 120 mmHg), or recent (< 1 year) osteoporotic fracture ethically requiring additional medical intervention.

 • Use of drugs likely to interfere with study assessments:

-• Defined by an estimated glomerular filtration rate (GFR) repeatedly < 60 mL/min/1.73 m^2 or confirmed by measured GFR < 60 mL/min/1.73 m^2.
+• Moderate or severe renal impairment: Defined by an estimated glomerular filtration rate (GFR) repeatedly < 60 mL/min or confirmed by measured GFR < 60 mL/min.

-• Medically significant liver disease Including cirrhosis, chronic active hepatitis, chronic persistent hepatitis, or subjects with serum total bilirubin > 1.5 × ULN (unless previously diagnosed with benign Gilbert’s disease) or serum ALT or AST > 3 × ULN.
+• Including cirrhosis, chronic active hepatitis, chronic persistent hepatitis, or subjects with serum total bilirubin > 1.5 × ULN (unless previously diagnosed with benign Gilbert’s disease) or serum ALT or AST >3 × ULN.

 • Medically significant cardiovascular or ECG abnormalities: